Red, Yellow, Black, or Blue. Which color is best for your product packaging?

 Chapsticks with the NeuroVision heatmaps over them.

 Remember to note that other cues, such as brand-induced recognition, tend to take longer time to gauge attention, but may also drive attention to products.
 So, how strong is your brand?
-Predict specializes in capturing the visual aspects of a product, but an Explore study can test your brand-preferences in consumer decision-making that can lead to easier detection on the shelves and higher attention over competitor products.
+Neurons specializes in capturing the visual aspects of a product, but an Explore study can test your brand-preferences in consumer decision-making that can lead to easier detection on the shelves and higher attention over competitor products.
 Read this study to understand more about brand preferences and the effects on the threshold for perceptual awareness.
 If you are a novel brand with little brand-induced recognition, you must win in the visual saliency test.
 If you are a strong brand, you can possibly rely a bit more on brand-induced attention.
-Running a joint Predict and Explore study can give you more insights into how your brand and product packaging stands-out in consumers’ minds.
+Running a joint Neurons and Explore study can give you more insights into how your brand and product packaging stands-out in consumers’ minds.

 Moving on to our next category of general household items such as cleaning products, we found that black cleaning solution bottles performed the best at grabbing consumers’ attention at 25.77% seen, followed closely behind by yellow at 22.99% seen.
 Blue performed the worst at just 17.88% seen.